-Approval for any credit card will depend on your status.
-The APR shown represents the interest rate offered to most successful applicants.
-Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
+Approval for any credit card depends on your status.
+The representative APRs shown represent the interest rate offered to most successful applicants.
+Depending on your personal circumstances, the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

 How do no annual fee business cards work?

-Say you buy some new equipment for your office at the start of the month, then at the end of the month receive your statement and bill, if you pay off the full balance within the timeframe specified on the statement (typically up to 30 days), you’ll have benefitted from almost two months of interest-free credit on that purchase.
-If you only make the minimum payment, or just pay off part of the balance, then you’ll be charged interest at the card’s standard rate, however.
+Say you buy some new equipment for your office at the start of the month, then at the end of the month receive your statement and bill.
+If you pay off the full balance within the timeframe specified on the statement (typically up to 30 days), you’ll have benefited from almost two months of interest-free credit on that purchase.
+You’ll usually pay less than you would with a business overdraft, too.

 What features do I need to consider?